mrliptontea/PurpleMine2/README.md

 ## Changelog

+Latest (master):

+* Updated npm packages: grunt-sass from 0.18.0 to 1.0.0 and grunt-contrib-uglify 0.7.0 to 0.9.1

 v1.6.0 (2015-06-10):

 * Fixed #8: Setting `$top-menu-collapse` to `true` will enable script allowing to toggle if top menu should be collapsed (no wrapping) or expanded (wrapped, with auto height)